stuttgart-things/deploy-podman-container/README.md

 Author Information
 ------------------

-Patrick Hermann (patrick.hermann@sva.de), SVA GmbH, 07/2020.
+Patrick Hermann (patrick.hermann@sva.de), Stuttgart-Things, 07/2020.

 this role is heavily influenced by [podman-container-systemd](https://github.com/ikke-t/podman-container-systemd) - we didnt like the style of the role and for a better understanding for podman from a technology side, we're still in the process to rewrite/implement a similar role.